 Vanessa is also Founder and Owner of Common Ground Dance and Co-owner and Business Development Director of Movement With A Message Inc. Vanessa earned a Bachelor of Commerce from the University of Calgary Haskayne School of Business majoring in Risk Management Insurance and Finance.
 Vanessa also holds a Chartered Professional Accountants (CPA) and a Certified Management Accountants (CMA) designation.
 With this unique background, she’s passionate about consulting businesses and individuals involved in the Arts.

-Melvi Alvarado was born and raised in El Salvador, Central America.
-He started dancing at the age of 5 years old in kindergarten, but it was during elementary school at the age of nine years old that he was introduced to Latin dances such as Merengue, Samba, Bachata, Latin Folklore and Afro-Latin Folklore.
-In 2008, he joined Adhesivo, an Estilo Urbano (Urban Style) dance group in El Salvador, where he learned more about Latin dances and hip-hop and was part of many festivals and dance competitions across the country.
+Melvi Alvarado was born and raised in El Salvador, Central America and started dancing at 5 years old.
+At nine years old, he was introduced to Latin dances such as Merengue, Samba, Bachata, Latin Folklore and Afro-Latin Folklore.
+In 2008, he joined Adhesivo, an Estilo Urbano (Urban Style) dance group in El Salvador, where he learned more about Latin dances and Hip-Hop and was part of many festivals and dance competitions across the country.
 Melvi moved to Canada in 2010 and created Dance Fusion Calgary, a Calgary-based Latin dance group with the purpose of creating a safe and healthy space for the expression of community and culture through dance